IB Bridge / TWS Bridge

 Zorro automatically reconnects and continues the session in such cases.
 However during log out time Zorro can not react on price events.
 So an IB script should detect offline periods by comparing bar times, and check asset positions (see above) for making sure that no trades were closed during that time.

-Gateway bug, causing a loss of connection after some time when requesting
+A user reported a Gateway bug, causing a loss of connection after some time when requesting

 fixed by setting TickTime to 2000